|Study Period:||2018 - 2026|

-The major factors for the growth of the carrier screening market include the increasing emphasis on early disease detection and prevention, rising demand for personalized medicine, and increasing application of screening tests in genetic disorders, which is expected to experience a boost during the forecast period.
+The major factors for the growth of the carrier screening market include the increasing emphasis on early disease detection and prevention, and the rising application of screening tests in genetic disorders, which is expected to experience during the forecast period.
+For instance, the Centers for Disease Control and Prevention (CDC) 2020 reported that Sickle cell disease affects millions of people throughout the world and is particularly common among those ancestors who came from sub-Saharan Africa, Spanish-speaking regions, such as South America, the Caribbean, and Central America, and also Saudi Arabis, India, and Mediterranean Countries.

 The earlier a disease is diagnosed, the more likely it can be cured or successfully managed.
 Treating the disease early could also make the disease easier to live with.
 Early disease detection helps people plan ahead, while they are still able to make important decisions regarding their health and support needs and on financial and legal matters.
 Genetic diseases, such as cystic fibrosis, sickle cell anemia, and Tay-Sachs disease, are inherited disorders.
 Carrier testing for such diseases can provide information about a couple’s risk of having a child with a genetic condition.
 Identification of the risk, prior to the onset of symptoms, is called predictive/presymptomatic testing.
 Many genetic disorders can be detected early during pregnancy.
 So, the consumer demand for safe and effective carrier tests is fueling the growth of this market.
 In addition, the adoption of carrier tests into regular clinical care offers a commercial advantage to the market.
 According to many studies, early detection of diseases can prevent them completely or at least decrease the complications of the diseases.
 Healthcare organizations in several countries are funding newborn screening to predict diseases, like cancers, which may occur later in adulthood.